• Home

 Do quiet sales sell for less money?

 Not necessarily.
-For homes with small qualified buyer pools (architectural, gated-community, very high-end), quiet sales often produce comparable or better outcomes because the curated outreach reaches the right buyer faster.
-For homes with large qualified buyer pools, a public listing's competitive multiple-offer dynamic often produces a higher sale price.
+For homes with small qualified buyer pools, architectural, gated-community, or very high-end, quiet sales often produce comparable or better outcomes because the curated outreach reaches the right buyer faster.
+For homes with large qualified buyer pools, a public listing's competitive multiple-offer dynamic often produces a higher price.

 Can I do a quiet sale and switch to a public listing if it does not work?

 Yes.
 The hybrid strategy is common.
 You start quiet for 14 to 21 days, then take the home public if no acceptable offer emerges.
-The photography and marketing prep work transfers directly to the public listing.
+The photography and marketing prep transfer directly to the public listing, so nothing is wasted.

 How do I know if my Los Feliz home is right for a quiet sale?

-The strongest candidates are homes in Laughlin Park, The Oaks, high-end Franklin Hills, and any home where the qualified buyer pool is small enough that a curated outreach is more efficient than a public listing.
-Sellers who value privacy, want to test the market, or are not yet 100 percent committed are also strong candidates regardless of neighborhood.
+The strongest candidates are homes in Laughlin Park, the Oaks, and high-end Franklin Hills, and any home where the qualified buyer pool is small enough that a curated outreach beats public exposure.
+Sellers who value privacy, want to test the market, or are not yet fully committed are strong candidates regardless of neighborhood.

 Contact a Los Feliz Realtor